 Epson R-D1 vs Sony A9 II

 The Epson R-D1 and the Sony Alpha A9 II are two digital cameras that were revealed to the public, respectively, in March 2004 and October 2019.
-The R-D1 is a fixed lens compact, while the A9 II is a rangefinder-style mirrorless.
+The R-D1 is a rangefinder-style mirrorless, while the A9 II is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (R-D1) and a full frame (A9 II) sensor.
 The Epson has a resolution of 6 megapixels, whereas the Sony provides 24 MP.